nert-nlp/streusle/README.md

 DO NOT MERGE with master.

 The dev branch of the UD_English repository is included as a submodule.
+This is so the STREUSLE packaging scripts can use the not-to-release/sources/reviews directory to obtain UD trees (including up-to-date lemmas).
-This is for use by STREUSLE packaging scripts and should not be a submodule of the master branch.
+It should not be a submodule of the master branch.